danog/MadelineProtoDocs/docs/docs/UPDATES.md

  *
  * All properties returned by __sleep are automatically stored in the database.
  */
-class MyEventHandler extends EventHandler
+class MyEventHandler extends SimpleEventHandler
 {
     /**
      * @var int|string Username or ID of bot admin
      */
-    const ADMIN = "@danogentili"; // !!!
+    const ADMIN = "@me"; // !!!
 Change this to your username !!!

     private int $adminId;